-As at 31 December 2019, the Group held unlisted equity securities approximately amounting RMB3.4 million, as a supplemental means to improve utilization of our cash on hand.
+As at 31 December 2020, included in financial assets and liabilities measured at fair value through profit or loss, there was unlisted equity securities of approximately RMB3.4 million and foreign exchange forward contracts of approximately RMB3.0 million, of which unlisted equity securities was a supplemental means to improve utilisation of our cash on hand.
 Apart from the acquisition of Henan Blue Sky announced on 27 February 2020, the Group had no definite future plans for material investments and capital assets.